 Top 10 things you need to know about the guidelines

-- Not all dogs need every vaccine.
+- Other vaccines are just as essential for your dog, based on lifestyle and other factors.
 Your veterinarian will ask you questions about your dog’s lifestyle, environment, and travel to help tailor the perfect vaccination plan for him.
-AAHA’s Lifestyle-Based Vaccine Calculator uses factors such as whether your dog visits dog parks, groomers, competes in dog shows, swims in freshwater lakes, or lives on converted farmland to help you and your veterinarian develop your dog’s individualized vaccination plan.
+AAHA’s Lifestyle-Based Vaccine Calculator uses factors such as whether your dog visits dog parks, groomers, competes in dog shows, swims in freshwater lakes, or goes to boarding to help you and your veterinarian develop your dog’s individualized vaccination plan.

 - Some vaccines only need boosters every three years.
-For example, the distemper vaccine, a combination of distemper, adenovirus, and parvovirus vaccines that protects against very serious diseases, can be given every three years after a dog has completed his initial series of inoculations.
-However, a dog’s immunity is as individual as he is, so if you want to have more certainty that he’s protected, have a titer performed to measure the amount of antibody response he has to these diseases.
+For example, the distemper vaccine, a combination of distemper, adenovirus, and parvovirus vaccines that protects against very serious diseases, can be given every three years after a dog has completed his initial series of vaccinations.

 - Serious vaccine reactions are rare.
 The risk of contracting a dangerous disease by not vaccinating a dog outweighs the potential for vaccination side effects.
-Still, seek veterinary attention if your dog begins vomiting and scratching, develops bumps (hives), facial swelling, or has difficulty breathing within a few hours of being vaccinated.
+Seek veterinary attention if your dog begins vomiting and scratching, develops bumps (hives), facial swelling, or has difficulty breathing within a few hours of being vaccinated.
 Long-term side effects, like behavioral changes, immune-mediated diseases, and other complex conditions, have not been formally linked to vaccinations.
-Studies continue on this topic.

 - Don’t administer vaccines to your dog by yourself!
 While vaccines are available through sources other than your veterinarian, they may not protect your pet against disease unless they are properly stored, handled, and administered.
 Your veterinary team is trained to do this correctly.
-It’s important to note that in many states and provinces, it is against the law for anyone other than a licensed veterinarian to give a rabies vaccine.
+In many states and provinces, it is against the law for anyone other than a licensed veterinarian to give a rabies vaccine.

 - AAHA’s Canine Vaccination Guidelines are based on science.
-A task force of five expert veterinarians created them, along with 18 contributing reviewers, based on practical clinical experience and 123 references to scientific evidence.
-The guidelines also underwent a formal, external review process.
+An expert task force of veterinarians created them, based on practical clinical experience and current scientific evidence.
+The guidelines also underwent an external review process.

 - Communicate any concerns to your veterinarian.
-You and your veterinary team should have the same goal: to provide the best possible care for your pets.
-If, say, you are worried about a puppy or small dog receiving too many injections in the same visit, ask if there are noncore vaccines that can be postponed.
-Your veterinarian will offer a recommendation based on knowledge of your dog’s specific circumstances and veterinary medicine.
+You and your veterinary team have the same goal: to provide the best possible care for your dog.
+Make sure your veterinarian is aware of any concerns or questions you have.
+Your veterinarian will offer recommendations based on their knowledge of your dog’s specific circumstances and veterinary medicine..